muratk5n/thirdwave/en/README.md

 ---

-N. Portman or JA?
-JA, hands down.
-Portman looks like from the hood, she dime a dozen.

----

 I'd seen the actress J. Alexander way before, in a little show called Kyle XY..
 She was great, with that stauesque look.
 The only negative, a bit chubby in places..
 But she made an excellent transition to her